General Administration Information

 -Intranasal midazolam may be administered via drop installation with a needleless syringe or spray with a mucosal atomizer device.
 Use of the mucosal atomizer device improves absorption.

--To reduce nasal burning and bitter taste, premedicate with intranasal lidocaine spray (10 mg per puff in the nares) and give a an oral drop of cherry syrup afterwards.
+-To reduce nasal burning and bitter taste, premedicate with intranasal lidocaine spray (10 mg per puff in the nares) and give an oral drop of cherry syrup afterward.
 Nasal burning may last 30 seconds.